baerengraben/ioBroker.swiss-weather-api/README.md

    1. ConsumerSecret of App
    1. Longitude / Latitude of the chosen location for wich forecast is needed

 This is a scheduled Adapter.
-It is scheduled ever 15 minutes and reads the forecast-Api of SRG-SSR.
+It is scheduled every 15 minutes and reads the forecast API of SRG-SSR.
 Feel free to change the scheduler intervall in instance-view (Schedule).